RainbowHD/overnight-stock-probability-research/README.md

 # Overnight stock probability research

 ## Project Overview
 This research was driven by a desire to enhance understanding of market behavior through patterns observed during intraday trading.
 To reach a usable outcome, raw data had to be merged, cleaned, and reshaped multiple times until it became a clean, structured OHLCV dataset.
-This format made it possible to manipulate the data effectively and extract meaningful insights to support deeper market analysis.
+This format made it possible to manipulate the dataset with over 6 million rows effectively and extract meaningful insights to support deeper market analysis.

 ## Workflow Summary
 1. **Merge datasets** into one unified source.